-The guest for this session is Sylvia Moretzsohn, PolObs researcher and retired professor from the Universidade Federal Fluminense (UFF).
+The esteemed guest for this session is Sylvia Moretzsohn, a PolObs researcher and retired professor from Universidade Federal Fluminense (UFF).

-Sylvia Moretzsohn is a journalist, a retired professor from Universidade Federal Fluminense (UFF), with a Master’s in Social Communication and a PhD in Social Work, a researcher at Objethos (UFSC) and PolObs.
+Sylvia Moretzsohn, a journalist and retired professor from Universidade Federal Fluminense (UFF), holds a Master’s degree in Social Communication and a PhD in Social Work.
+She is also a researcher at Objethos (UFSC) and PolObs.